Ackbar Abbas

-Ackbar Abbas is a professor of comparative literature at the University of California, Irvine.
+Ackbar Abbas or Ma Wenbin (馬文彬 (Ma wenbin); 1942 – 13 July 2026) was a Hong Kong academic who was a professor of comparative literature at the University of California, Irvine.
 Previously he was chair of comparative literature at the University of Hong Kong and also co-director of the Centre for the Study of Globalization and Cultures.

-His research interests include globalization, Hong Kong and Chinese culture, architecture, cinema, postcolonialism, and critical theory.
+His research interests included globalization, Hong Kong and Chinese culture, architecture, cinema, postcolonialism, and critical theory.
 His book Hong Kong: Culture and the Politics of Disappearance was published by the University of Minnesota Press in 1997.

-He previously served as a Contributing Editor to Public Culture, an academic journal published by Duke University Press.
+Abbas previously served as a Contributing Editor to Public Culture, an academic journal published by Duke University Press.

-Early life and education
+Background

-Born in 1947, Abbas was raised in Kennedy Town, Hong Kong to a family of Indian, Malaysian, and Chinese descent.
+Born in 1942, Abbas was raised in Kennedy Town, Hong Kong to a family of Indian, Malaysian, and Chinese descent.

-Ackbar Abbas holds an MPhil from the University of Hong Kong.
-He is married to Chinese vocalist and writer Liu Sola.
+Ackbar Abbas obtained an MPhil from the University of Hong Kong.
+He was married to Chinese vocalist and writer Liu Sola.

-Contributions

-Abbas has written extensively on Hong Kong culture, architecture, and cinema.
+Abbas died in Beijing on 13 July 2026, at the age of 84 after fighting cancer.